 - Ask your passengers to help keep an eye out for oncoming cars and obstacles on the road

 - Stay in your lane and don’t drift – there’s a natural tendency to wander into the middle of the road when visibility gets bad.

 - Use the lane marks or the right edge of the road as a guide – this can help you avoid running into oncoming traffic or being blinded by oncoming headlights.

 - If you have no visibility, pull over to the side of the road and turning on your hazard lights alert other drivers of where you are, or pull into petrol stations or rest areas.

 - Plan your trip properly and leave earlier or try not to be on the road at all, if possible.

 - Do not use hazard lights (they are meant for standing cars in case of an emergency)

-- Do not use rear fog lights during normal visibility, since they can blind following drivers and rear fog lights can over-power your break lights, hence following drivers might not see you breaking
+- Do not use rear fog lights during normal visibility, since they can blind following drivers and rear fog lights can over-power your brake lights, hence following drivers might not see you braking

 - Stay away from areas which are normally affected by bad weather like Wadis

 - In case of rain, avoid low lying parts of the roads network like underpasses